Pfaffian Calabi-Yau Threefolds and Mirror Symmetry: Pfaffian Calabi--Yau Threefolds

-In \cite{to}, F. Tonoli constructed pfaffian Calabi-Yau threefolds of degree $d$ from 11 to 17.
-Although Castelnuovo inequality tells us the minimal degree $d$ of a full Calabi-Yau threefold in $\mathbb{P}^{6}$ is 11, there seems no smooth one with $d=11$, and the case $d=12$ turns out to be just a complete intersection $\mathbb{P}^{6}_{2^{2},3}$.
-Therefore the degree 13 is a good starting point to analyze.
+In his paper \cite{to}, F. Tonoli constructed pfaffian Calabi--Yau threefolds of degree $d$ in the range $11\le d \le 17$.
+Although the Castelnuovo inequality tells us that the minimal degree $d$ of a full Calabi--Yau threefold in $\mathbb{P}^{6}$ is 11, there seems no smooth degree 11 Calabi--Yau threefold in $\mathbb{P}^{6}$.
+Degree 12 pfaffian Calabi--Yau threefolds are complete intersections $\mathbb{P}^{6}_{2^{2},3}$.
+Therefore degree 13 is a good starting point to analyze.